-Real-Life Cold Calling Examples: What (Not) To Say
+Cold Calling Examples From Real Life: What (Not) To Say

-Picking up the phone to call a prospect can be daunting when you’re doing this for the first time or you have been rejected too many times.
+Picking up the phone to call a potential customer can be daunting, especially if it’s your first time or you’ve been rejected too many times.

-If you feel like you lost your confidence, see if you can get it back some after watching some great examples of cold calling from sales pros Josh Braun and Ryan Reisert.
-They explain what to say (and what not to say) during cold calls.
+If you feel like you lost your confidence, you’d do well to watch some great cold-calling examples from sales pros Josh Braun and Ryan Reisert.
+(We’ve included some below!)
+They explain what to say and what not to say during cold calls.

 Feel free to steal their hacks to book meetings!